 License tags are required for all dogs.
-Dog license tags must be renewed annually by the anniversary of the dog’s most recent rabies vaccination.
+Tags must be renewed one year from the last date of purchase.
+It's the law.
+Click title to read the regulation.

 When a dog goes off private property, it must be leashed at all times.
 Dogs are not permitted to roam free off private property.